AgapeToolkit/agape-types/README.md

 const model: Class = User;
 ```
 ---

 ## 📚 Documentation

-See the full docs at [agape.dev/api](https://agape.dev/api).
+See the full API documentation at [agape.dev/api](https://agape.dev/api).

----

-## 📦 Repository
+## 📦 Agape Toolkit

-This package is part of the [AgapeToolkit monorepo](https://github.com/AgapeToolkit/AgapeToolkit).
+This package is part of the [Agape Toolkit](https://github.com/AgapeToolkit/AgapeToolkit) - a comprehensive collection of TypeScript utilities and libraries for modern web development.